davidcreativeuk/nidirect-prototypeForm/README.md

 # nidirect-prototypeForm
 **version 1.0.0**

 This is a JavaScript based prototyping kit.
-The aim of the kit is to allow designers, with minimal coding skills, to create interactive prototypes for [nidirect]( https://www.nidirect.gov.uk/) services.
+The aim of the kit is to allow designers, with minimal coding skills, to create interactive prototypes for [nidirect]( https://www.nidirect.gov.uk/) applications.

 ## Limitations
 Do not use the prototype kit for production.
-Prototypes made with the kit do not have the same security or accessibility provisions as a real service.
+Prototypes made with the kit do not have the same security or accessibility provisions as a real application.
 You should only use the kit to create prototypes for user research and usability testing.

 ## Security
 If you publish your prototypes online, you must protect them with a username and password.
-This is to stop members of the public finding prototypes and thinking they are real services.
+This is to stop members of the public finding prototypes and thinking they are real applications.
 You must protect user privacy at all times, even when using prototypes.
 Always make sure you are handling user data appropriately.